 Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
 In this article, we explore Free Admission Policy at the MOCA.

 Free Admission : MOCA, Los Angeles

-It is anticipated that the free admission policy is likely to attract a greater number of people to the museum.
+It is anticipated that the free admission policy is likely to attract a greater number of people to the MOCA.
 There is a worldwide trend of dwindling footfall in art and cultural institutions.
-The waiver of entry charges is seen as a step in the right direction to keep people art and culture accessible to all.
+So the waiver of entry charges is seen as a step in the right direction to keep people art and culture accessible to all.
 While museum’s in England tend to have free admission to their collection, museums in other parts of Europe and America typically charge a fee.
 Such fee, while important revenue for the institution, is seen by many as an impediment in the promotion and democratisation of culture.

 To read more on facts and opinions, visit Art Market & You.